-V. SPECIAL EDU CATION (Continued) vi. §300.560-576 - Confidentiality of Information Record of Access A record is maintained of all persons, except parents and authorized staff, who obtain access to students records.
-Record includes required components Copies of record of access Yes Records of More Than One Child Parents have the right to inspect and review only information relating to their child (or be informed only of that information) Policies and/or procedures Yes Safeguards Program maintains, for public inspection, a current list of the names and positions of all employees who may have access to personally identifiable information Posted copy of list Yes Comments:
+V. SPECIAL EDUCATION (Continued) Yes A record is maintained of all persons, except parents and authorized staff, who Copies of record of Record of Access obtain access to students access vi. §300.560-576 records.
+Record includes Confidentiality of required components Information Yes Parents have the right to inspect and review only Policies and/or Records of More Than One Child information relating to procedures their child (or be informed only of that information)

+Safeguards Program maintains, for public inspection, a current list of the names and positions of all employees who may have access to personally identifiable information Posted copy of list Yes ------------ --- --------------------- -----